2 ways to manage user permissions in SharePoint Online quickly

 In a nutshell, SharePoint lets you grant permissions to users in SharePoint.
 But another important follow-up question would be, “How much can I play around with these permissions?”

-To answer that question, it’s a good idea to first familiarize yourself with all of the kinds of permissions available in SharePoint.
+To answer that question, it’s a good idea to familiarize yourself with all the permissions available in SharePoint.
 They include:

 Use case: Inviting visitors to a communication site for collaboration.
 Visitors can be added as part of a security group where permissions are standardized for a large number of visiting collaborators.